gamesbook/pyprototypr/docs/source/core_shapes.rst

       - *radius* - ``1`` cm in each case
       - *sides* - the default of ``6`` in each case (a `hexagon`_ shape)
       - *rotation* - varies from 0 |deg| to 60 |deg| (anti-clockwise from the
-        horizontal); the fact that the angle of the sides of the polygon is 30 |deg| creates a type of regularity, so that the polygon with the rotation of 60 |deg| appears to match the first polygon - but the slope of the label inside that polygon clearly shows that rotation has happened.
+        horizontal).
+The fact that the angle of the sides of the polygon is 30 |deg| creates a type of regularity, so that the polygon with the rotation of 60 |deg| appears to match the first polygon — but the slope of the label inside that polygon clearly shows that rotation has happened.
 ===== ======